+Costs

-Costs Global Credit Data captures direct costs including legal expenses, administrator or
+Global Credit Data captures direct costs including legal expenses, administrator or receiver fees, liquidation expenses and other external workout costs.
+These cost types are collected as separate items.
+Internal costs are not included.

 REFERENCE DATA SET

 Reference Data set (RDS) refers to the data set after application of filters which is used for the analysis.